 Energy branches are brick and mortar supply store operations that provide products to multiple upstream, midstream and downstream customers from a single location.
 These branches serve repeat account and walk-in retail customers.
 Products are inventoried in branch warehouses based on local market needs and are delivered or available for pick-up as needed.
-The branches serve a geographical radius and provide delivery of products and solutions.
+These branches serve a geographical radius and provide delivery of products and solutions.
+A number of locations that service these same customers provide a complementary and expanded set of supply chain services in conjunction with the sale of products.

-This distribution channel includes sales and operations professionals trained in the products, applications and customer service required to support customers as they drill, explore, produce, transport and refine oil and gas and other products.
-Products include line pipe, valves, actuated valves, fabrication, valve actuation, fittings and flanges, pumps, OEM equipment, electrical products, mill supplies, tools, safety supplies, personal protective equipment, applied products and applications, such as artificial lift systems, coatings and miscellaneous expendable items.
+The distribution channel includes sales and operations professionals trained in the products, applications and customer service required to support customers as they drill, explore, produce, transport and refine oil and gas and other products.
+The primary product offering includes line pipe, valves, fabrication, valve actuation, fittings and flanges, pumps, OEM equipment, electrical products, mill supplies, tools, safety supplies, PPE, applied products and applications, such as artificial lift systems, coatings and miscellaneous expendable items.
+We couple the sale of products with supply chain services in the form of inventory planning, inventory management and warehouse management.
+Supply chain services can be customized to a customer's requirements and guided by a strategic framework to reduce direct material expenditures and supply chain costs, improve maintenance productivity, reduce inventory-related working capital, streamline time to revenue and manage the risk of material availability affecting business continuity.